stalniy/casl/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

 Do not open issues for general support questions as I want to keep GitHub issues for bug reports and feature requests.
-You've got much better chances of getting your question answered on [gitter chat][gitter].
+You've got much better chances of getting your question answered on [gitter chat][gitter] or [stackoverflow](https://stackoverflow.com/questions/tagged/casl).

 ## <a name="issue"></a> Found a Bug?

 If you find a bug in the source code, you can help by [submitting an issue](#submit-issue) or even better, you can [submit a Pull Request](#submit-pr) with a fix.

 ## <a name="feature"></a> Missing a Feature?

 You can *request* a new feature by [submitting an issue](#submit-issue) to this GitHub Repository.
 If you would like to *implement* a new feature, please submit an issue with a proposal for your work first, to be sure that somebody else hasn't started to do the same.

 ## <a name="submit"></a> Submission Guidelines